Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Acknowledgements

 MK thanks Nic Ormes for discussions regarding strong shift equivalence and shift equivalence in dynamical systems.

-JA, WB, MK, AM and VM were supported by the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (Portuguese Foundation for Science and Technology) through the projects UIDB/MAT/00297/2020 and UIDP/MAT/00297/2020 (Centro de Matem\'{a}tica e Aplica\c{c}\~{o}es) and the FCT Project PTDC/MAT-PUR/31174/2017.
+This work is funded by national funds through the FCT - Fundaç\~{a}o para a Ci\^{e}ncia e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications).

-VM was also supported by the FCT Project UID/MAT/00297/2019 (Centro de Matem\'{a}tica e Aplica\c{c}\~{o}es) and the FCT Project PTDC/MHC-FIL/2583/2014.